personio/newrelic-alert-manager/README.md

 ### Example Usage
 Please check the [examples](https://github.com/fpetkovski/newrelic-alert-manager/tree/master/hack/examples) folder to find out how to deploy alert policies together with notification channels.
+The detailed API reference can be found [here]()

 ### Debugging resources
 If you applied an alert policy but it was not created in New Relic, you can check the status of the policy using `kubectl describe alertpolicies <policy-name>`.
 If there was an error while creating the policy, it will be shown in the `Status.reason` field.
+Similarly, you can use `kubectl describe` to debug dashboards and notification channels as well.

 ### FAQ
 #### Where can I find a more information on how each alerting condition parameter affects the alert policy?